 - Can my babysitter use my car to drive my kids to the swimming pool?

 - Can my friend drive my car?

 - Can my brother-in-law or other family member borrow my car for the weekend?

 - Will my friend’s insurance cover any damages I cause while driving their vehicle?

 - Do irregular drivers need to be added to my policy?

 At the heart of it, we want to know, “If we give them permission and they get into an accident, is it covered by my insurance?
 Is it legal for someone to drive my car who is not on my insurance policy?”

-"Generally it's not a problem if they're driving with your consent," says Jeanne Salvatore, senior vice president of Public Affairs and consumer spokesperson for the Insurance Information Institute.
-"If it's an occasional use—say I borrow your car to go pick up milk—and as long as permission has been verbally granted, you'll typically be covered."
+"Generally, it's not a problem if they're driving with your consent," says Jeanne Salvatore, Senior Vice President of Public Affairs and consumer spokesperson for the Insurance Information Institute.
+"If it's an occasional use, say I borrow your car to go pick up milk, and as long as permission has been verbally granted, you'll typically be covered."

-"Any time you have a question about your policy, call your insurance agent first," says Salvatore.
+"Anytime you have a question about your policy, call your insurance agent first," says Salvatore.
 "You always want to let the insurance company know the circumstances.
 Get their advice."